-The largest city in the Mojave Desert, you have probably heard of Las Vegas as the Entertainment Capital of the world.
+The largest city in the Mojave Desert, you probably heard of Las Vegas as the Entertainment Capital of the world.
 Located in the state of Nevada, it is the ultimate destination for people in the US looking to unwind, party or simply, have a really fun time!
-But some tourists outside from the US might ask what are some best things to do in Las Vegas?
+But some tourists outside of the US might ask what are some best las vegas hotels?

 Not just the USA, Vegas attracts tourists from all over the world, with dazzling lights, beautiful women, the most amazing casinos, and obviously, its delectable fancy high-end cuisine.

 If you are traveling to Vegas, be sure to try its identifying dishes – Butter Poached Lobster and Champagne poached Oysters.
 If you have some money to waste (or earn, if your stars are with you), have a fun time gambling at the best casinos; or simply just enjoy the nightlife walking down the Las Vegas Strip and The Fremont Street Experience.

 The majority of popular hotels and casinos that Vegas boasts of are located here and you would really want to get drunk and lost in this bedazzling, sparkling town.

 It is the most popular las vegas hotel, and a must-see landmark.
 With its fountains and lights, and the statue of Augustus Ceasar at the entrance; Caesar’s palace has the best casinos and fine-dining restaurants in all of Vegas.